jellyfin-archive/jellyfin-docs/general/clients/index.md

 ## Browsers

-Our goal is to provide support for the two most recent versions of these browsers
+Our goal is to provide support for the two most recent versions of these browsers.
+Older browsers may be supported, but are not guaranteed.
  - Firefox
  - Chrome
  - Chrome for Android